leolelion/jersey-recognition/Journal.md

 ### Tanner
 - Set environment up completely.
 Fixed all the dependency issues.
 Was able to reproduce the results from the [Mkoshkina](https://openaccess.thecvf.com/content/CVPR2024W/CVsports/papers/Koshkina_A_General_Framework_for_Jersey_Number_Recognition_in_Sports_Video_CVPRW_2024_paper.pdf) paper.
 - Read research paper on Scene text recognition.
 Trying to understand what we can improve on in this pipeline (Most likely will be pulling a component out and putting a new one in I think)
+### Leo
+- Ran model on laptop, memory leak, looking into alternatives for running the project
 ### Antonio
 - Got model working locally, but ran into memory leak
 ### Imam
 - Replicated the pipeline in remote desktop
 - Resolved all dependency issues

 # Fifth Week 12/Feb/2025
 ## Work Done
 ### Antonio
 - Reading research papers
+### Leo
+- Reading relevant papers on jersey recognition and finding additional datasets
 ### Imam
 - Looked into the background study
 - Potential areas of improvements - adding DeblurGAN-v2 to tackle motion blur